LakshyaArora123/Lead_Management_FastAPI/README.md

 **SQLite over PostgreSQL** — the problem statement asked for a lightweight database.
 SQLite requires zero setup, no running server, and the database creates itself on first run.
 For a lead management system at this scale it's the right tool.
 Swapping to PostgreSQL later only requires changing two files.

 **PATCH over PUT for status updates** — PUT replaces an entire resource, which would require sending all lead fields just to change one.
-PATCH updates only what you send.
+PATCH updates only what we send.
 Since status updates are a specific action on a lead, PATCH is the correct choice.

 **Single URL per resource** — `POST /api/leads` and `GET /api/leads` use the same URL.
 The HTTP method defines the action, the URL defines the resource.
 This is core REST design — no `/createLead` or `/getLeads` needed.